Khristina Chess

 Compassionate YA Books about Schizophrenia

-Khris Chess June 18, 2025
+Khris Chess September 6, 2025

-2. Words on Bathroom Walls by Julia Walton - a beautiful story about a boy with schizophrenia, told through journal entries to a therapist.
+2. Identity: Words on Bathroom Walls by Julia Walton - a beautiful story about a boy with schizophrenia, told through journal entries to a therapist.

-3. The Wicker King by K. Ancrum - a dizzying, chilling story about two teen boys, their friendship, and the mental illness that binds them.
+3. Friendship: The Wicker King by K. Ancrum - a dizzying, chilling story about two teen boys, their friendship, and the mental illness that binds them.

-So which YA books about schizophrenia should you read next?
-Discover your next great read for Schizophrenia Awareness Week in this roundup.
-They provide a window into the richness and complexity of what it means to live in a world where a person’s perception of reality and social interactions become altered by illness.
+You’ll find detailed reviews of several favorites for Schizophrenia Awareness Week in the roundup below.
+Each offers a window into the richness and complexity of what it means to live in a world where a person’s perception of reality and social interactions become altered by illness.
 I know you’ll love all of these titles.

 Unquiet Riot by Khristina Chess